AldeRoberge/AldeRoberge/README.md

   </tr>
 </table>

-And some secret/private projects and I can't tell you (yet!) about...
+And some unannounced projects and I can't tell you (yet!) about...

 <h2>🔭 Past</h2>

 I have been involved in programming and game design for many years, starting around 2010 or so.

-Previous projects include :
+Some previous projects include :
 * [Wikwemot-AR](https://minwashin.org/en/wikwemot/)
 * [CUBIJAM24's Dream Factory](https://sambro.itch.io/the-dream-factory) (Game Jam Winners!)
 * [MA Game Jam 24 - L'étoile de Nourry-Andona](https://alde.itch.io/etoile-de-nourry-andona) (Also Game Jam Winners!)